Ready to Take Control of Your Exercise?

 Bicycles: Want a crazy effect core exercise that will blast your muscles and leave you winded?
 Bicycles crunches are the way to go then!
 Start by lying down on the floor on a mat or towel if you wish.
 With your hands resting behind your head take a breath and pull your left knee towards your right elbow (getting your shoulder blade off the floor).
 Lower both while bringing your left elbow to your right knee.
 Cycle between the two over and over – core engaged!

 Heel Jacks: You know how to do a jumping jack, right?
-Well let’s make it way more fun 🙂 by squatting down and touching your heels between each jumping jack.
+Well, let’s make it way more fun 🙂 by squatting down and touching your heels between each jumping jack.
 Then explode up and perform a jumping jack (like the action shot above?)
 This will work your entire body and blast your cardiovascular system!

 Squat Jumps: Let’s take the good old squat and make it a cardio move.
-Sounds really fun, right? 🙂 Start by doing a regular squat and when you are deep into your squat (thighs parallel to the floor), propel straight up through your heels into the air, arms raised!
-We suggest you land back into your squatting position (feet slightly wider than shoulder width).
+Sounds really fun, right? 🙂 Start by doing a regular squat and when you are deep into your squat (thighs parallel to the floor) propel straight up through your heels into the air, arms raised!
+We suggest you land back into your squatting position (feet slightly wider than shoulder-width).
 Just remember to explode straight up!

 Burpees: This is a great torture device!
-Start by standing straight up, then squat down put your hands on the floor and kick your feel straight out behind you so you are in the start pushup position.
+Start by standing straight up, then squat down put your hands on the floor and kick your feet straight out behind you so you are in the start pushup position.
 Then perform a pushup, then reverse the order by hopping your feet back into the starting position and stand back up!
 Gotta love it, right?